mcarleio/ksp-maven-plugin/README.md

 This plugin executes KSP in the `generate-sources` phase of the Maven build lifecycle, before the Kotlin compilation takes place.

 To do that, it executes a separate Java process that runs the KSP processor(s) on the source files.
+This is required, because each KSP run needs to start with a clean state.
+At least I could not find a way to run KSP multiple times in the same JVM/maven process.

 The generated sources are then added to the Maven project as additional source directories, so that they are included in the subsequent
 Kotlin compilation.